 Next we set off for a two-day ascent of Volcán Llaima, one of the most visually stunning peaks of the Southern Chilean volcanoes.
 We climb and ski the imposing northeastern shoulder of Llaima, and incredible route that sees fewer ascents than the shorter western route.
 Llaima means "Reawakened One" in the local Mapuche language; a reminder that it last erupted in 2009!

-The objectives of RMI's Chile Ski Mountaineering Expedition provide significant mountaineering challenge, considerable vertical relief, and the unforgettable experience of long ski descents from high summits.
-Throughout the expedition we learn how to safely access mountaineering destinations on skis while increasing the speed and efficiency both climbing and skiing technical mountaineering terrain.
+Throughout the expedition we learn how to safely access mountaineering destinations on skis while increasing our speed and efficiency in both climbing and skiing technical mountaineering terrain.

 THE RMI DIFFERENCE

 Rainier Mountaineering, Inc. was established in 1969 and is one of America's oldest and most-trusted guide services.
 We are the largest guide service on Mt.
-Rainier and Mt.
-McKinley and leaders in guiding climbs and treks around the globe.
+Rainier and Denali and leaders in guiding climbs and treks around the globe.
 Our years of leading mountain adventures give us the experience and knowledge to create the best possible trips and we work hard to live up to our reputation as an industry leader.
 Our trip preparation before departure takes care of the details for you, from hotels to airport transfers, so that you can focus on preparing for ski touring in Patagonia, instead of the distraction that comes with coordinating logistics.

 Our Chile Ski Mountaineering Expeditions is led by RMI's foremost U.S. guides, who bring years of climbing and ski mountaineering experience on mountains all over the world.
 As you reach higher elevations and challenging terrain and test the limits of your experience, the value of accomplished and highly trained RMI Guides cannot be understated.
 Our professional guides make possible the experience of safely completing the adventure.